-We’re sorry, but your order may arrive later than expected.
+We’re sorry, but your order will arrive later than expected

 We know this is an inconvenience and that you are eager to receive your order.
-We are doing everything we can to prepare and deliver your order as soon as possible.
+We are doing everything we can under the current circumsances to prepare and deliver your order as soon as possible.
 Thank you for publishing your work with ProQuest.
 Questions?
 Contact ProQuest Support.

 When you submit your dissertation or thesis to ProQuest and order one or more print copies, you can generally expect to receive your order within 2–4 weeks of when your work is published and available on ProQuest.
 The following steps need to be completed before your work can be published: